 (c) any other cost of administering this Part and Schedule 2; and

-(d) any amount that the Treasurer determines under subsection (4) is to be transferred from the account to the Consolidated Fund.
+(d) any amount that the Treasurer determines under subsection (4) is to be transferred from the account to the Consolidated Account.

-(6) The administration of the DBNGP Corridor Trust Account is, for the purposes of section 52 of the Financial Administration and Audit Act 1985, to be regarded as a service of the department of the Public Service principally assisting the DBNGP Land Access Minister in the performance of functions under this Part and Schedule 2.
+(6) The administration of the DBNGP Corridor Trust Account is, for the purposes of section 52 of the Financial Management Act 2006, to be regarded as a service of the department of the Public Service principally assisting the DBNGP Land Access Minister in the performance of functions under this Part and Schedule 2.

+[Section 45 amended by No. 77 of 2006 s.
+4 and 17.]

 [Part 5 (sections 46-50) repealed by No. 65 of 1998 s.89 3.]

 Part 6 — Miscellaneous